AdobeDocs/experience-manager-64.en/help/sites-administering/personalization.md

 #### Caching {#caching}

 * Caching is an aspect which the user will see in terms of performance and accuracy - how quickly does the website deliver personalized content, and is it always current.
 * Caching is a key consideration when configuring personalization and time must be taken to ensure that the correct implementation is used.

-This will be discussed in more detail later.
+>[!TIP]
+>
+>Personalization's effect on performance and related caching topics are discussed further in the document [Performance Optimization.](/help/sites-deploying/configuring-performance.md)

 ##### Accuracy of Rules {#accuracy}